Introduction to Testing Methodologies

 - High-Quality Testing ensures the effective and defect-free performance of the application.

 - Quality Testing ensures that the application does not result in any failures and defects are identified as early as possible.
 Defects identified at later stages are very expensive to correct and can damage the company reputation if found in production.

 The testing methodologies are required in your testing process to make sure the application can successfully perform and deliver as expected and in various environments and across multiple platforms.
 Quality testing methodologies result in a higher quality product, greater reliability on the product and higher client and customer satisfaction.

 This is a guide to Testing Methodologies.
-Here we discuss the different types of functional and non-functional Testing Methodologies.
+Here we discuss the basic concept, different types of functional and non-functional Testing Methodologies.
 You may also look at the following article to learn more –